Questions & Answers

 Flashaar products

-- Freedom to design with light, a clear design language and minimalist design with high functionality
+- Freedom in designing with light, a clear design language and minimalist design with high functionality

-- The Plug&Play assembly principle guarantees quick and uncomplicated assembly without complex and time-consuming wiring
+- The plug-and-play mounting principle guarantees quick and easy installation without complex and time-consuming wiring

-- Our light inserts can be installed or replaced at any time with a simple "click".
+- Our light inserts can be easily mounted or replaced at any time with a simple "click".

-- Light lines of up to 120m can be implemented with just one electrical feed
+- Light lines up to 120m long can be achieved with just one electrical power supply

 - Universal and flexible modular system for a wide variety of applications

-- Integrated continuous flat cable for the power supply of the light inserts
+- Integrated continuous flat cable for powering the light inserts

-- All light inserts have been tested and are supplied ready for connection
+- All light inserts are tested and delivered ready for connection

-- Luminaire inserts available in various protection classes
+- Lighting inserts available in various protection classes

 - "Made in Germany"